Welcome to the official website for the Burnley CC Audax events during 2023 – 2024.

 Audax UK cyclists riding a 1000 km randonnee

-All the events are organised by Andy Corless, an approved Audax UK level-3 organiser, on behalf of Burnley CC and sanctioned by Audax UK.
+All these events are organised by Andy Corless, an approved Audax UK level-3 organiser, on behalf of Burnley CC and sanctioned by Audax UK.

-As usual per Audax, a route-sheet will be sent to each entrant shortly before the event, either by e-mail or through the post.
+As usual per Audax, GPS Tracks; in addition to the regular accurate route-sheet will be sent to each entrant shortly before the event, either by e-mail or through the post.
 A brevet card will be issued at the start just before you set-off.
 The brevet card must be filled in at each control point.
 Controls are usually cafes or petrol stations in a town or village somewhere along the route, typically spaced 50 – 100 km apart where you obtain a receipt from a purchase to prove your passage, or the proprietor/controller will simply stamp your brevet card with a control stamp issued by the organiser.

 Audax UK routes are not signposted and/or arrowed.
 You find your way by simply following the route sheet issued by the organiser.
 This isn’t as daunting as it sounds, as a lot of the route instructions have an identifiable landmark or signpost wherever the route joins a new road (ie a T-junction or a roundabout etc).
 Some riders compile a GPS track from the route-sheet, uploading onto their GPS device beforehand rather than relying on the route-sheet to find their way.